Durwood Zaelke: Honors

-2022 Washington DC’s 500 Most Influential People
+2022 Washington, D.C.'s 500 Most Influential People

-Washingtonian Magazine's list of the experts and advocates, outside the government, who are playing big roles in Washington’s policy debates.
+Washingtonian Magazine's list of the experts and advocates, outside the government, who are playing big roles in Washington's policy debates.
 Recognized for his efforts in climate and environment.

 2020 Beyond Duke Service and Leadership Award (Duke University)

 Awarded to "recognize alumni who have distinguished themselves through service to their community, their country or to society at large."

 2017 UN Ozone Political Leadership Award

-Awarded for “extraordinary contributions in the development and implementation of the Montreal Protocol resulting in the successful phase-out of controlled substances or negotiations”.
+Awarded for "extraordinary contributions in the development and implementation of the Montreal Protocol resulting in the successful phase-out of controlled substances or negotiations".

 2017 UN Ozone Scientific Leadership Award

-Awarded for “building and communicating the scientific foundation for the 2007 acceleration of the HCFC phaseout and the 2016 Kigali Amendment Kigali and decision to phase down HFCs and increase energy efficiency.”
-Earned as part of the “Guus Velders’ Team,” led by Dutch scientist Dr. Guus Velders, who conducted pioneering research on the climate benefits of the Montreal Protocol, building the foundation for the Kigali Amendment, shared with John S. Daniel, David W. Fahey, Marco Gonzalez, Mack McFarland, Guus J.M.
+Awarded for "building and communicating the scientific foundation for the 2007 acceleration of the HCFC phaseout and the 2016 Kigali Amendment Kigali and decision to phase down HFCs and increase energy efficiency."
+Earned as part of the "Guus Velders' Team," led by Dutch scientist Dr. Guus Velders, who conducted pioneering research on the climate benefits of the Montreal Protocol, building the foundation for the Kigali Amendment, shared with John S. Daniel, David W. Fahey, Marco Gonzalez, Mack McFarland, Guus J.M.
 Velders, and Stephen O. Andersen.